What is a hammer toe or claw toe/mallet toe?

-Hammer toe can cause further problems to develop such as blisters, calluses and corns, and, if it causes stress on the ball of the foot this can lead to referred pain (metatarsalgia) in other areas of the foot.
-Hammer toes can be a serious problem for people with poor circulation or diabetes.
+Hammer toe causes your shoes to rub and sometimes affects the way you walk.
+This can cause further problems to develop such as blisters, calluses and corns, and, if it causes stress on the ball of the foot this can lead to referred pain (metatarsalgia) in other areas of the foot.